Aquaj/ekylibre/README.md

-# Ekylibre - Bringing back balance between
+# Ekylibre - Bringing back balance between farming work and administrative work in the agricultural world.

 Ekylibre is a management application for the agricultural world that's fully-oriented around the core concepts of Open-Source development.
 It's built using Ruby on Rails and uses a PostgreSQL/PostGIS stack.